katia-energizer/tutorial_regular_expressions_search/tutorial.md

    ```

    where:
-   * `pattern` is a variable for the search pattern.
+   * `pattern` is a variable for the search pattern
-   * `matches` is a search function.
+   * `matches` is a search function
-   * `text` is a variable for the text where we are searching for matches.
+   * `text` is a variable for the text where we are searching for matches

 3. Use the `println` function to display the result of the `result5` variable.